AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/magento-best-practice-update-services-and-components-to-latest-version.md

 <https://github.com/magento/ece-tools/blob/develop/config/eol.yaml>

->[!NOTE]
+>![info]
 >
->this file cannot be considered a single source of truth, please refer to the official vendor websites for these technologies if in doubt.
+>Note: this file cannot be considered a single source of truth, please refer to the official vendor websites for these technologies if in doubt.

 For information about technologies and versions supported by Magento Commerce 2.4, refer to [Magento 2.4 technology stack requirements](https://devdocs.magento.com/guides/v2.4/architecture/tech-stack.html) .